argoproj/argo-workflows/docs/workflow-pod-security-context.md

 # Workflow Pod Security Context

 By default, all workflow pods run as root.
-The Docker executor even requires `privileged: true`.

-For other [workflow executors](workflow-executors.md), you can run your workflow pods more securely by configuring the [security context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) for your workflow pod.
+You can run your workflow pods more securely by configuring the [security context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) for your workflow pod.

 This is likely to be necessary if you have a [pod security policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).
-You probably can't use the Docker executor if you have a pod security policy.

 ```yaml
 apiVersion: argoproj.io/v1alpha1